jakestucky/jquery-salary-calculator/README.md

 [x] Create submit button
-[x] Onlick listener to store data in an array as objects [x] Have the onclick append the item added to table
-[ ] Create function to use stored salary data and ensure total month cost < 20,000 or add a red background to that <li>
+[x] Onlick listener to store data in an array as objects [x] Have the onclick append the item added to table [X] Create function to use stored salary data and ensure total month cost < 20,000 or add a red background to that <li>
-[ ] Create delete button
+[X] Create delete button
-[ ] Onclick listener to delete an employee 9inl;ine with the <li>
+[ ] Onclick listener to delete an employee inl;ine with the <li>